dwightbumgarner/scootly/README.md

 ## Fully working features

+- Create new profile
 - Sign in with Google
+- Persistent login credentials and logout functionality
 - User and data management with Firebase Auth
-- Persistent login credentials and logout functionality
+- Make listings of personal scooters available for rent
+- Search and filter through scooter listings
 - Messaging between users
+- Rate your interactions with other users
--
+- Update user profile

 ## Installation